Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: Introduction

 \section{Introduction}

-The Event Horizon Telescope (EHT) Collaboration has achieved monumental milestones in astrophysics with the first images of supermassive black holes.
-In April 2019, the EHT released the shadow image of M87$^{*}$, providing the first direct visual evidence of a black hole's existence \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019jan,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019ggy} and confirming their presence in extreme environments.
+The EHT Collaboration has achieved monumental milestones in astrophysics with the first images of supermassive BHs.
+In April 2019, the EHT released the shadow image of M87$^{*}$, providing the first direct visual evidence of a BH's existence \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019jan,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019ggy} and confirming their presence in extreme environments.
 This success was followed by the release of an image of Sgr A$^{*}$ \cite{EventHorizonTelescope:2022wkp}, the supermassive BH at the center of our galaxy, in May 2022.
-Building on these achievements, the EHT has also released polarized images of M87$^{*}$, further enhancing our understanding of black holes and their surroundings.
+Building on these achievements, the EHT has also released polarized images of M87$^{*}$, further enhancing our understanding of BHs and their surroundings.
 These observations not only represent significant advancements in observational astronomy but also offer critical tests for theories of gravity under extreme conditions.
 The physical processes governing BH accretion, a key mechanism driving their observable properties, are intimately linked to the structure of accretion disks around them.